-One of the oldest cities in the United States, Alexandria, VA sits on the shores of the Potomac River, offering views of Washington, D.C. and the National Harbor.
+One of the oldest cities in the United States, Old Town Alexandria, VA sits on the shores of the Potomac River, offering views of Washington, D.C. and the National Harbor.
 This historic city, with well-preserved 18th century architecture and cobblestone streets is one of the most romantic places in America!
-But don’t take my word for it — it’s a well-deserved accolade.

 An added bonus for vacationing families: Hotels and parking in Alexandria are cheaper than nearby Washington, D.C., and the D.C.
 Metro is an easy way to get there (plus you avoid crazy city driving AND the high cost of parking in D.C.).
 You know what that means, right?
 More ice cream!